Psalms For Life

 Don’t delay, YHWH!

 David begins and ends begging God to save him from enemies bent on destroying him.
 In the Torah, God promised to protect his people from harm, and earlier he told Abraham he’d curse anyone who cursed Abraham.
 As God’s anointed king, David has also been promised a royal line that lasts forever, implying that one of David’s descendants would play a key role in God’s great redemptive work.
-This means David is integral to God’s overall plan.
-So David naturally asks God to protect him.
-He tells him everything’s messed up and begs him to fix his situation without delay since God’s faithfulness to his promise is at stake and David has no other hope.
-We might expect all this even in a breathlessly short prayer.
+This promise made David integral to God’s overall plan.

 But two things are surprising here.
 People usually respond to serious threats by hitting back even harder.
 David asks only that God leave his enemies in disarray, disgraced, and red-faced when their nefarious plans fall flat and all their hopes are dashed.

 Even more surprising is the fact that David anchors his prayer in joy.
 He knows God dwarfs the evil and oppression he’s up against and will yet overcome it.
 He prays that will happen—that all who seek God and love what he’s doing to put things right in the world will rejoice in him and celebrate his greatness.
-Though David is weak and helpless without God, he believes joy will yet triumph over pain.
+Though David is helpless and hopeless without God, he believes joy will yet triumph over pain.
 And he’s determined to declare that truth for however long it takes for the darkness to give way to light.

 Prayer: